-List of famous people who died of colorectal cancer, listed alphabetically with photos when available.
+List of famous people who died of colon cancer, listed alphabetically with photos when available.
 This list of celebrities who died from colorectal cancer includes information like the victim's hometown and other biographical information when available.
 Unfortunately many famous people's lives have been cut short because of colorectal cancer, including actors, musicians and athletes.

 List of celebrity colon cancer deaths below includes Audrey Hepburn, Farrah Fawcett and more people.

-This list answers the questions, "Which celebrities have died from colorectal cancer?" and "Which famous people died due to colorectal cancer?"These notable colorectal cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
+These notable colon cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has colorectal cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Age: Died at 64 (1929-1993)
+- Age: Dec. at 64 (1929-1993)

 - Birthplace: Ixelles, Belgium

-Mary Farrah Leni Fawcett was an American actress and artist.
-A four-time Emmy Award nominee and six-time Golden Globe Award nominee, Fawcett rose to international fame when she posed for her iconic red swimsuit poster and starred as private investigator Jill Munroe in the first season of the television series Charlie's Angels.
-In 1996, she was ranked No. 26 on TV Guide 's "50 Greatest TV stars of All-Time".
-Fawcett began her career in 1968 in commercials and guest roles on television.
-During the 1970s, she appeared in numerous television series, including recurring roles on Harry O, and The Six Million Dollar Man with then husband, film and television star Lee Majors.
-Her breakthrough role ... more
+- Photo: uploaded by erectiondogFarrah Leni Fawcett (February 2, 1947 – June 25, 2009) was an American actress of stage and screen, model, and artist.
+A four-time Emmy Award nominee and six-time Golden Globe Award nominee, Fawcett rose to international fame when she starred as private investigator Jill Munroe in the first season of the television series Charlie's Angels (1976–1977).
+Fawcett began her career in the 1960s appearing in commercials and guest roles on television.
+During the 1970s, she appeared in numerous television series, including recurring roles on Harry O (1974–1976), and The Six Million Dollar Man (1974–1978) with her first husband, film and television star Lee Majors.
+Her breakthrough role came in 1976... more

-Age: Died at 62 (1947-2009)
+- Age: Dec. at 62 (1947-2009)

 - Birthplace: Corpus Christi, Texas, United States of America

-Age: Died at 76 (1925-2001)
+- Age: Dec. at 76 (1925-2001)

-Birthplace: New York City, New York, United States of America
+- Birthplace: Newton, Massachusetts, United States of America